EmmyAnieDev/Learn-Laravel/README.md

 -   To pass data to a component, first create a property in the component's class.

 -   SLOTS: This is exactly like the @yeild() directive in blade.

+## SESSIONS

+-   Sessions provide a way to store information about a user across multiple requests.
+This is essential because HTTP-driven applications are stateless.

+-   To start using sessions and storing session data, install the required package by running the command below:

+-   composer require barryvdh/laravel-debugbar --dev